Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The German tenor, Georg Jelden, was first a member of the Thomanerchor Leipzig; then studied singing with Emge in Karlsruhe.

 In addition Georg Jelden was a sought after singing pedagogue.
 Firstly, he had been active as a lecturer at the Musikhochschule of Frankfurt a.M.; then he was appointed in 1964 as a Professor to the Musikhochschule of Stuttgart.
+He worked a few years as a sing-pedagogue the world-wide known Windsbacher Knabenchor and was a tenor in many oratorios with them.
 Apart from his teaching activity he continued however his successful career as concert and oratorio singer.

-Georg Jelden appears in numerous records as tenor on the labels Electrola (Markus-Passion BWV 247) of Bach, works of H. Schütz), Erato (Oster-Oratorium (BWV 249) of J.S.
-Bach), Corona, Fono (Baroque music), Calig-Verlag (Lieder) and Bärenreiter-Verlag (Deborah of Händel, Weihnachtsgeschichte of Hugo Distler), as baritone on Saphir (Winterreise of Schubert) and on Calig-Verlag (Christmas carols).
+Georg Jelden appears in numerous records as tenor on the labels Electrola (Markus-Passion BWV 247) by J.S.
+Bach, works of Heinrich Schütz), Erato (Oster-Oratorium (BWV 249) by J.S.
+Bach), Corona, Fono (Baroque music), Calig-Verlag (Lieder) and Bärenreiter-Verlag (Deborah by George Frideric Handel, Weihnachtsgeschichte by Hugo Distler), as baritone on Saphir (Winterreise of Schubert) and on Calig-Verlag (Christmas carols).

 Contributed by